smourier/TraceSpy/README.md

 # TraceSpy
-TraceSpy is a pure .NET alternative to the very popular SysInternals DebugView tool
+TraceSpy is a pure .NET, 100% free and open source, alternative to the very popular SysInternals DebugView tool.

+**Update 2018/03/10** : we have just released the first version of a WPF version that's *much* faster than the original Winforms one when tracing millions of trace events.
+More info at the end of this page.

 *** This is the new home of https://tracespy.codeplex.com/ ***